MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part4-transaction-activity.md

 | DOCX               | Microsoft Word Viewer                   |
 | HTML\*             | Internet Explorer 8 Internet Explorer 9 |

+    > [!NOTE]
-\*If you are only using Microsoft Dynamics GP Web Client, your customers and vendors must be using HTML to view their documents.
+    > If you are only using Microsoft Dynamics GP Web Client, your customers and vendors must be using HTML to view their documents.

-### Printing or sending an individual document in e-mail
+### Printing or sending an individual document in email

-You can print a single quote, order, fulfillment order, invoice, back order, or return when you enter the document in the Sales Transaction Entry window or the Sales Order Fulfillment window.
-You also can send quotes, orders, fulfillment orders or invoices in e-mail.
+You can print a single quote, order, fulfillment order, invoice, back order, or return when you enter the document in the **Sales Transaction Entry** window or the **Sales Order Fulfillment** window.
+You also can send quotes, orders, fulfillment orders or invoices in email.

 If the order, fulfillment order, or invoice exceeds the customer’s credit limit and you are using credit limit override workflow, the document must be approved before you can print it and its picking ticket and packing slip.
-A document also must be approved before you can send it in e-mail.
+A document also must be approved before you can send it in email.
 You can print a document, picking ticket, and packing slip that doesn’t need approval.
 You also can send a document in e-mail that doesn’t need approval.

-To print or send quotes individually in e-mail, you must mark Edit Printed Documents in the Sales Quote Setup window.
-If you don’t mark this option, you can print or send quotes in e-mail only if they’ve been entered into a batch.
-Quotes also must be approved before you can print them or send them in e-mail if you are using sales quote workflow.
-You can print or send a quote in e-mail that doesn’t need approval.
+To print or send quotes individually in email, you must mark **Edit Printed Documents** in the **Sales Quote Setup** window.
+If you don’t mark this option, you can print or send quotes in email only if they’ve been entered into a batch.
+Quotes also must be approved before you can print them or send them in email if you are using sales quote workflow.
+You can print or send a quote in email that doesn’t need approval.

 Before you print documents, you can print an alignment form to ensure that the information is printed in the correct fields on the document.
-To print an alignment form, mark Alignment Form in the Sales Document Print Options window.
+To print an alignment form, mark **Alignment Form** in the **Sales Document Print Options** window.
 You can use four predefined document formats to print documents—blank paper, short form, long form, or other form.

 You also can print packing slips or picking tickets at the same time as you print the sales document.
-For more information, see *Packing slips and picking tickets overview* and *Printing options for packing slips and picking tickets*.
+For more information, see [Packing slips and picking tickets overview](#packing-slips-and-picking-tickets-overview) and [Printing options for packing slips and picking tickets](#printing-options-for-packing-slips-and-picking-tickets).

 #### To print an individual document

-1. Open the Sales Transaction Entry window (Sales \>\> Transactions \>\> Sales Transaction Entry) or the Sales Order Fulfillment window.
+1. Open the **Sales Transaction Entry** window (Sales \>\> Transactions \>\> Sales Transaction Entry) or the **Sales Order Fulfillment** window.
 (Sales \>\> Transactions \>\> Order Fulfillment)

-2. Enter or select a sales document and open the Sales Document Print Options window by choosing File \>\> Print or the printer icon button.
+2. Enter or select a sales document and open the **Sales Document Print Options** window by choosing File \>\> Print or the printer icon button.

     ![screenshot](media/SOage155.jpg)